rtheo/CAdynamics/README.md

 The peculiar analogy in the spectral1D code with the split-step method can be made exact by taking the<br> analysis of the eigenvalues from the first link and considering a superposition of "wavefunctions" with <br>
-the non-linear part being given s the solution of http://mathurl.com/h9q26kj.png or http://mathurl.com/hhco7xm.png<br>
+the non-linear part being given as the solution of http://mathurl.com/h9q26kj.png or http://mathurl.com/hhco7xm.png<br>
 with W the Lambert's function.
 Whether this is just a coincidence may be a matter of interpretation.